2013 AIME I Problems

 Solution:

 Since PP has real coefficients, rsir - si is also a zero, and the third zero qq is real.
-The product of the zeros is q(r2+s2)=65,q(r^2 + s^2) = 65, so qq is a nonzero integer and r2+s2r^2 + s^2 is a factor of 65.65.
-With r,sr, s nonzero, the possibilities are r2+s2=5=12+22r^2 + s^2 = 5 = 1^2 + 2^2 (with q=13q = 13), 13=22+3213 = 2^2 + 3^2 (with q=5q = 5), and 65=12+82=42+7265 = 1^2 + 8^2 = 4^2 + 7^2 (with q=1q = 1).
+The sum of the zeros is q+2r=a,q + 2r = a, so q=a2rq = a - 2r is a nonzero integer.
+Their product is q(r2+s2)=65,q(r^2 + s^2) = 65, so r2+s2r^2 + s^2 is a factor of 65.65.
+With rr and ss nonzero, the possibilities are r2+s2=5=12+22r^2 + s^2 = 5 = 1^2 + 2^2 (with q=13q = 13), 13=22+3213 = 2^2 + 3^2 (with q=5q = 5), and 65=12+82=42+7265 = 1^2 + 8^2 = 4^2 + 7^2 (with q=1q = 1).

 For each representation {u,v},\{u, v\}, the zero r+sir + si can have r=±ur = \pm u or ±v,\pm v, giving 44 distinct polynomials (the sign of ss changes nothing).
 The sum of the zeros is pa,b=q+2r,p_{a,b} = q + 2r, and over the four choices the 2r2r terms cancel, leaving 4q4q from each representation.